NeilTheSeal/little-shop-7/README.md

 # Little Esty Shop

-## Description of Project
+### Description of Project

-## Summary of Work Completed
+### Summary of Work Completed

-## Ideas for a Contributor to Work on / Refactor
+### Ideas for a Contributor to Work on / Refactor

-## Project Contributors
+### Project Contributors

+Neil Hendren
+Aurora Sanderson
+Luis Aparicio
+Grant Davis

-   - README should include a basic description of the project, a summary of the work completed, and some ideas for a potential contributor to work on/refactor next.
+README should include a basic description of the project, a summary of the work completed, and some ideas for a potential contributor to work on/refactor next.
 Also include the names and GitHub links of all student contributors on your project.

 # Additional Project Information